for Secondary Education in the UK.

 • 17 THE TOURIST TRADE Students consider different popular holiday destinations in Europe, and find out what each has to offer.

-• 19 AMERICA A stimulating lesson in which students consider their preconceptions about the USA and how these match up with travel promotions - and reality.
+• 19 AMERICA A stimulating lesson plan in which students consider their preconceptions about the USA and how these match up with travel promotions - and reality.

 • 21 WELL SETTLED Students explore the rationale behind early human choice of settlement sites and apply their understanding to a practical exercise.